wtLau/dotfile/readme.md

 - [Hack Nerd Font](https://www.nerdfonts.com/font-downloads) (I use Comic Shanns Nerd Font)

+## Set up

+cd ~/dotfiles
+git init

+Create symlink:
+• After moving your .zshrc to ~/dotfiles, create a symlink so Zsh still finds it in the home directory:
+`ln -s ~/dotfiles/.zshrc ~/.zshrc`

 ## Steps to bootstrap a new Mac

 1. Install Apple's Command Line Tools, which are prerequisites for Git and Homebrew.